Sunday Worship Services

 You may choose between two services on Sundays, each with a different style.
 The 8 a.m. service is traditional, with Elizabethan language, which is quite poetic; the 10:30 a.m. service includes organ music and hymns.
 Both include some ancient ways of praying, to help give a sense of enduring truths.

 When you arrive, an usher will give you a bulletin for the service, and will ask you to fill out and wear a name tag so that we may greet you by name.
-At the 8 a.m. service you will need the bulletin as well as the Book of Common Prayer, found in the pews, to participate fully.
-For the 10:30 a.m. service you will need the bulletin and a Hymnal, also found in the pews.
+At the 8 a.m. service you will need the bulletin to participate fully.
+For the 10:30 a.m. service you will need the bulletin and a blue Hymnal, also found in the pews.

 You may sit wherever you like in the church.
 The first half of the service consists of scripture readings, the sermon and prayers.
 The second half consists of Holy Communion.
 Everyone is welcome to receive communion.
+We use real wine for communion.
+You make drink the wine from the chalice or the priest will dip the wafer into the wine for you and place it in your hands.
 If you do not want communion, you are welcome to come forward for a blessing or you can simply remain in your seat.

 If you have children: